Why and How to Change Your LinkedIn URL

 LinkedIn profile URL restrictions

 As with many other websites, LinkedIn has specific rules for your public profile.
-This includes the choice of your profile URL, which are outlined on their website.
+This includes the choice of your profile URL, and the rules are outlined on their website.
 Let’s take a look at their specifications.

 Your custom URL can be 3-100 characters long.
 Don’t use spaces, symbols, or special characters.
 In practical terms, this makes it harder for you to pick your name in a slightly altered format.
 For instance, I couldn’t use ne@lschaffer.